networkservicemesh/site/content/docs/concepts/features/datapath_healing.md

 type LivenessCheck func(deadlineCtx context.Context, conn *networkservice.Connection) bool
 ```

-To use a custom liveness check funciton you need simply implement and pass it to the heal client
+To use a custom liveness check function you need simply implement and pass it to the heal client

 ```go
 func MyLivenessCheck(deadlineCtx context.Context, conn *networkservice.Connection) bool {